Vivek Ramaswamy: Education

 Ramaswamy attended public schools through eighth grade.
 He then attended Cincinnati's St. Xavier High School, a Catholic school affiliated with the Jesuit order, graduating as valedictorian in 2003.

 Ramaswamy received a Bachelor of Arts degree (summa cum laude) with a major in biology from Harvard University in 2007.
 He was a member of Phi Beta Kappa.
 At Harvard, he gained a reputation as a brash and confident libertarian.
 He was a member of the Harvard Political Union, becoming its president.
 He told The Harvard Crimson that he considered himself a contrarian who loved to debate.
-While in college, he performed Eminem covers and libertarian-themed rap music under the stage name and alter ego "Da Vek", and was an intern for the hedge fund Amaranth Advisors and investment bank Goldman Sachs.
+While in college, he performed Eminem covers and libertarian-themed rap music under the stage name and alter ego "Da Vek", and was an intern for Amaranth Advisors, a hedge fund, and investment bank Goldman Sachs.
 He wrote his senior thesis on the ethical questions raised by creating human-animal chimeras, earning him a Bowdoin Prize.

 In 2011, Ramaswamy was awarded a postgraduate fellowship to attend law school by the Paul & Daisy Soros Fellowships for New Americans.
 Ramaswamy later said that by the time he attended Yale Law School, he was already wealthy from his activities in the finance, pharmaceutical, and biotech industries; he said in 2023 that he had a net worth of around $15 million before graduating from law school.
 At Yale Law School, he befriended fellow Ohio native and future vice president of the United States JD Vance.
 He received a Juris Doctor degree from Yale University in 2013.
 In a 2023 interview, Ramaswamy said that he was a member of the campus Jewish intellectual discussion society Shabtai while a law student.